Transformative learning

 These are critical reflection, the centrality of experience, and rational discourse.

-1. Critical Reflection
+1. Critical reflection

 Individuals need to think critically about their experiences, which in turn leads to a perspective transformation.
 This process enhances self-awareness and promotes a deeper level of self-understanding.

-2. Rational Disclosure
+2. Rational disclosure

 This component of the transformative learning theory refers to the experiences that can bring about transformative learning.